Pavan-Kumar-KN/react-production-boilerplate/setup_notes.md

 if we add this prepare script to our package.json file, Husky will automatically install and configure itself when we run npm install or yarn install.

+# Commitlint
+it's used set the rule for commit message that follows the conventional commit format.
+(reconmended for teams and opensource projects)